vim/vim/src/po/README.txt

 encoding.

 The GNU gettext library, starting with version 0.10.36, uses a new format for some encodings.
-This folows the C99 standard for strings.
+This follows the C99 standard for strings.
 It means that when a multi-byte character includes the 0x5c byte, this is not recognized as a backslash.
 Since this format is incompatible with Solaris, Vim uses the old format.
 This is done by setting the OLD_PO_FILE_OUTPUT and OLD_PO_FILE_INPUT environment variables.
 When you use the Makefile in this directory that will be done for you.
 This does NOT work with gettext 0.10.36.
 Don't use it, get